An American lawyer is suing his ex-fiancée for refusing to return an engagement ring that cost him $100,000.

 Strasser looked for a ring with a budget of $40,000 in mind, but according to his claim he was informed by Dickens that that wouldn't cut it.
 He claims that she advised him to spend "extra" money on her ring, rather than "wasting" money on a large wedding.
 Her rationale was that she would be able to enjoy the ring daily, for the rest of her life.

-In December 2016, with wedding bells ringing in his ears rather than alarm bells, Strasser bought a ring meeting Dickens' requirements, for $100,000.
+In December 2016 with wedding bells, not alarm bells, ringing in his ears, Strasser bought a ring meeting Dickens' requirements for $100,000.
 In order to do so he took out a loan of $30,000, with monthly payments of around $1,000 which will run until 2020, plus insurance.